kubecost/docs/gcp-out-of-cluster.md

 If your Big Query dataset is in a different project than the one were Kubecost is installed see the section on [Cross-Project Service Accounts](#cross-project-service-account-configuration)

 Add a service key to allocate out of cluster resources (e.g. storage buckets and managed databases) back to their Kubernetes owners.
-The servic}e account needs the following:
+The service account needs the following:
 ```
 roles/bigquery.user
 roles/compute.viewer